josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 A whole lot of you seem to think this decision will actually have an _adverse_ impact on our voyage, as it will both hinder our capacity going forward _and_ decimate morale for those who remain, making them much more likely to leave voluntarily.

-Some of you have apparently done some math, and claim to have found that the cost of the life boats, supplies, maritime lawyer fees, hiring and onboarding to replace those needed crew members (which will be harder now, given this hit to our reputation), loss of productivity, and so on and so forth, all actually outweigh what we're ostensibly saving.
+Some of you have apparently done some math, and claim to have found that the cost of the life boats, supplies, maritime lawyer fees, hiring and onboarding to replace those needed crew members (which will be harder now, given this hit to our reputation), loss of productivity, and so on and so forth, all actually outweigh what we're ostensibly saving with this measure.

 Some even go so far as to point to the numerous "readily available"—you can't see me, but I made air quotes there—"readily available" scientific studies, apparently finding little to no benefit whatsoever to this kind of reduction in crew size.